-- Solve the exercises and show all your work on [roughly] 8.5" x 11" paper. - Write good and concise notes (on [roughly] 8.5" x 11" paper) when you watch the videos in the media part of each assignment . - Clearly label the title of the assignment and the Question number (#) for each exercise.
+- Solve the exercises and show all your work on [roughly] 8.5" x 11" paper. - Clearly label the title of the assignment and the Question number (#) for each exercise.
 All your solutions must be clearly labeled and in order. - Write all your work neatly for each exercise. - Demonstrate that you have made serious attempts to work on ALL the exercises assigned.
-The answers need not be correct but you need to show substantial work on the exercises. - Email me (vinh.x.dang@lonestar.edu) a single PDF file of your work by midnight on the due date.
+The answers need not be correct but you need to show substantial work on the exercises.
+If you miss just one exercise from an assignment, you will not get the extra credit. - Email me (vinh.x.dang@lonestar.edu) a single PDF file of your work by midnight on the due date.
 Any format other than PDF will NOT be accepted.
 Late work will not be accepted under any circumstances.
 You can scan your work or use your phone and take pictures of your work and combine all the pages into a single pdf file.
 There are good apps for using your phone as a scanner.
 For Android devices try: "Google Drive" and on IOS devices (Apple) try "Scannable" by Evernote.
 Using these Apps make it easy to use your phone as a scanner.
 The PDF copy of your work that you send me MUST be legible.
 If I cannot read what you send, you will not receive any credit.

-You can turn in your notes and written homework solutions 4 times during the semester for a total of 4% extra credit on your overall percentage.
+You can turn in your written homework solutions 4 times during the semester for a total of 4% extra credit on your overall percentage.
+Extra credit is due by the end of day on test dates.